davinakano/Contribute.pt-BR/Contribute/markdown-reference.md

 ## <a name="html"></a>HTML

-Embora o Markdown dê suporte a HTML embutido, não é recomendável usar o HTML para publicar por meio do OPS, que causará erros de build ou avisos, exceto no caso de uma lista de valores limitada. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->
+Embora o Markdown seja compatível com HTML embutido, não é recomendável usá-lo para publicar no Docs, exceto no caso de uma lista de valores limitada causar erros de build ou avisos. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->

 ## <a name="images"></a>Imagens